 The National Weather Service states that lightning can enter a building in three ways: a direct strike, through the ground, and through anything that conducts electricity that extends outside the building like wires and pipes.
 Once lightning has hit a building, it can travel through wires and pipes, so your electrical system, landline phones, plumbing, and radio or television systems can conduct the electricity from lightning.

 Accuweather talked to John Jensenius, who is a lightning safety specialist for the National Weather Service, about what things people should stay away from inside a building during a lightning storm.

 "You just want to stay away from things that conduct electricity within the home," Jensenius said in the Accuweather report.
 "That would include both the wires and the plumbing, so in that particular case certainly showers would be dangerous, it would be dangerous to be washing your hands or washing dishes.
 Just avoid those any time you can hear thunder."

-It also depends on how your house is grounded, which affects how electricity is conducted through your house.
+It also depends on how your house is grounded, which affects how electricity is conducted in your house.
 To know for certain, you'll want to talk with a qualified electrician.
 Even then, it makes things safer, but not 100 percent lightning proof.